Liberal Arts and Sciences (LAS)

 LAS 110.
 Experience UIC.
 1 hour.

-Introduction to campus and college resources that ease the transition to university life and help foster a sense of belonging.
-Exploration of the City of Chicago, UIC, and the connection between them.
+Introduction to campus and college resources that support transition to university life and foster a sense of belonging.
+Strategies for developing academic and professional goals, engaging with classmates and faculty, and attaining academic success.
 Course Information: Satisfactory/Unsatisfactory grading only.
+Strongly recommended for LAS first-year students.
 Field trips outside of class hours required.
-Open to LAS freshmen only.

 LAS 111.
 Global Learning Community Seminar.
 1 hour.